 11. Visit the Harry Potter London filming locations

 There are several scenes in the Harry Potter movies that are filmed in and around London.
 Here are the most famous Harry Potter locations in London.
-You can take a self-guided walking tour around the sites or one of the many highly rated guided tours on Get Your Guide.
+You can take a self-guided Harry Potter walking tour around the sites or take one of the many highly rated guided tours on Get Your Guide.

 Leadenhall Market – where the Diagon Alley scene from the Philosopher’s Stone was filmed.
 Look for the blue optician’s shop at 42 Bull’s Head Passage which was used as the entrance to The Leaky Cauldron.

 Australia House – The scenes inside the Gringotts Wizarding Bank were filmed inside Australia House.
 Although not open to the public, you can take a peek through the glass doors (weekdays only) at the impressive marble interior and great chandeliers.

 King Cross Platform 9 3/4 – although there is a Platform 9 3/4 (mentioned above), the station scene in The Philosopher’s Stone was actually filmed between platforms 4 and 5 at Kings Cross Station.
 The impressive red brick exterior of Kings Cross St Pancras station was also used.

 Nearest Tube: King’s Cross

 Millenium Bridge – used in the filming of Harry Potter and the Half Blood Prince where the Death Eaters fly over London, destroying everything in their path, including Millenium Bridge.